 Timings

-What is clear is the fine balance required between raising funds for essential cladding remediation and avoiding further harm to Scotland's housing sector during a housing crisis.
+More details will emerge this year but what is currently clear is the fine balance required between raising funds for essential cladding remediation and avoiding further harm to Scotland's housing sector during a housing crisis.